kubefleet-dev/kubefleet-cookbook/approval-request-metric-collector/README.md

 latest
 ```

-**You're now ready to proceed with the setup!** Your ACR contains all three required images that will be pulled by both kind and production clusters.
+**You're now ready to proceed with the setup!** Your ACR contains all three required images that will be pulled by your clusters.

 ### 4. Cleanup (After Testing)